-- > Educate students about online safety as part of our curriculum.
-For example: - o The safe use of social media, the Internet and technology - Keeping personal information private - o How to recognise unacceptable behaviour online - How to report any incidents of cyber-bullying, ensuring students are encouraged to do so, including where they are a witness rather than a victim monitoring.
-All staff members will receive refresher training at least once each academic year
+Educate students about online safety as part of our curriculum.
+For example:

+- The safe use of social media, the Internet and technology - Keeping personal information private - How to recognise unacceptable behaviour online - How to report any incidents of cyber-bullying, ensuring students are encouraged to do so, including where they are a witness rather than a victim

-Train staff, as part of their induction, on safe Internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation, and the expectations, roles and responsibilities around filtering and
+• Train staff, as part of their induction, on safe Internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation, and the expectations, roles and responsibilities around filtering and monitoring.